What is your rental criteria?

 Application Processing and Time Frame:

 Applications are not considered to be "submitted" and will not be processed or reviewed until the application fee(s) are paid in full.
 Processing an application normally takes between 1-3 days (weekends & holidays can cause delays as well).
 In some cases, approval of homeowner associations, condo associations, homeowners, or unforeseen circumstances may require some applications to take longer.
-When delays occur they are typically due to not having the proper supporting documents submitted timely, or not being able to receive references timely from past landlords or employers, etc. To make sure your application is expedited, make sure you provide complete information on the application and by uploading all of the proper required documents as outlined in the application.
-If we contact you asking for information, you must respond and get us the required information as soon as possible.
-We are processing a lot of applications and we do not have a lot of time to chase applicants for required documentation.
-If you fail to provide us with the requested information, after 3 days we will assume that you wish to withdraw your application for the property you had applied for.
+When delays occur they are typically due to not having the proper supporting documents submitted timely, or not being able to receive references timely from past landlords or employers, etc. To ensure your application can be processed promptly, please provide all required information and upload all necessary documents as outlined in the application (such as proof of income, identification, and details for all occupants/roommates).

 You will be contacted immediately upon the determination of approval or denial.
 All adult applicants over the age of 18 must submit a fully completed, and signed rental application and application fee.

-All applicants must see the interior of the property before an application should be submitted.
+We highly recommend all applicants view the interior of the property in person before an application should be submitted.
 The property must be accepted in, "AS IS" condition before an application can be accepted, except where there is written agreement for alterations to be made.
+Upon request, Management will assist prospects when possible with alternative viewing arrangements as a reasonable accommodation.
 Verbal representations are non-binding.
 Our goal is to provide quality, up to code housing.
-Any housing violations will always be addressed.
+Any local government housing code violations will always be addressed.

 ** No rental property will be held vacant at the applicant(s) request.
 If your application has been approved and you have officially been offered the rental unit.
 You will be expected to sign the lease electronically and pay all of the initial move-in costs immediately.
 We will not hold the rental unit for an applicant who is not willing or able to sign the lease and pay the initial move-in costs immediately.
 We do not offer the option to "hold" the property with a holding fee or deposit of any kind.
 The only way to lock up the property for yourself is to sign the lease and pay the initial move-in costs.
 It may be possible that the actual lease start date can be a different date than the date that the lease will be signed.
 But, that is not guaranteed and any request for such delay, will be considered on a case by case basis and the request should be made prior to the applicant applying.
 Typically, the lease start date must be within 14 days from when the applicant(s) submit their application(s).
 Applications are considered "processed" as soon as they are submitted and the application fee is paid, and so, ALL APPLICATION FEES ARE NON-REFUNDABLE.